ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 A vast number of optional objectives in stardew valley can be shuffled around the multiworld.
 Most of these are optional, and the player can customize their experience in their YAML file.

 For these objectives, if they have a vanilla reward, this reward will instead be an item in the multiworld.
-For the remaining number of such objectives, there are a number of "Resource Pack" items, which are simply a stack of an item that may be useful to the player.
+For the remaining number of such objectives, there are a number of "Resource Pack" items, which are simply an item or a stack of items that may be useful to the player.

 ## What is the goal of Stardew Valley?